Texas Fight

 "Texas Fight" is the official fight song of the University of Texas at Austin and was written by Colonel Walter S. Hunnicutt in collaboration with James E. King, then director of the Marlin High School Band.
-The words, as finally adopted by the school, were written by Burnett “Blondie” Pharr, the director of the Longhorn Band from 1917 to 1937.
+The words, as finally adopted by the school, were written by Burnett "Blondie" Pharr, the director of the Longhorn Band from 1917 to 1937.

-It is sung to a fast tempo version Taps, a song played at many military funerals.
+It is sung to a fast tempo version of "Taps", a song played at many military funerals.
 "Texas Fight" is played following touchdowns and extra points at University of Texas (UT) football games, other Longhorn sports events, as well as on other occasions of celebration.
 The repeated strain contains portions of "The Eyes of Texas," the school's alma mater.
 It is also played at Austin-Bergstrom International Airport at the top of every hour.

 History and usage

 Hunnicutt wrote "Texas Fight" in response to the song used by their longtime rivals, Texas A&M University.
-One of the Aggie songs then was Farmers Fight, which consisted of the words "Farmers Fight" sung to Taps, a song played at many military funerals.
-Impressed by the song, Hunnicutt figured he would write "Texas Fight" also sung to Taps, but making the song more march-like and having "Texas" throughout instead of "Farmers."
-In a letter written in 1952 by Colonel Hunnicutt, he says "I wrote 'Texas Fight'... in an attempt to counteract the songs and yells of the Texas Aggies, which were not too complimentary to our Student Body and some of which tended to ridicule 'The Eyes of Texas'."
+One of the Aggie songs then was Farmers Fight, which consisted of the words "Farmers Fight" sung to "Taps", a song played at many military funerals.
+Impressed by the song, Hunnicutt figured he would write "Texas Fight" also sung to "Taps", but making the song more march-like and having "Texas" throughout instead of "Farmers."
+In 1952, Hunnitcutt, stated that "[he] wrote 'Texas Fight'... in an attempt to counteract the songs and yells of the Texas Aggies, which were not too complimentary to our Student Body and some of which tended to ridicule 'The Eyes of Texas'."

 The words of the song as finally adopted were written by Burnett "Blondie" Pharr, director of the Longhorn Band from 1917 to 1937.
 "Texas Fight" is played following touchdowns and extra points at University of Texas (UT) football games, other Longhorn sports events, as well as on other occasions of celebration.

 The repeated strain contains portions of "The Eyes of Texas," the school's alma mater.
 This modification was made in the summer of 1967 at the suggestion of Charles "Buster" Griffith, a member of the trumpet section, and was premiered - unannounced - at the first football game that fall, after which it became tradition.